KaffeDiem/kaffediem.github.io/projects.md

 ### Save the princess, IN SPACE
 *Work in progress*

-An endless tower defence game with randomly generated maps.
+An endless tower defence game with randomly generated maps and waves.
 The goal is save princess Viola from the evil monsters coming for her.
-It runs on all platforms as well as mobile operating systems. well.
+It runs on all platforms as well as mobile operating systems.

 ![GIF showing a preview](/images/save_the_princess.gif "Save the princess, IN SPACE")